fiedl/hole-ice-install/README.md

 ## Installation on macOS

-The file [install-on-mac-os-sierra.sh](install-on-mac-os-sierra.sh) contains instructions on how to install the icecube-simulation framework with the hole-ice additions on macOS Sierra.
+The file [install-on-mac-os.sh](install-on-mac-os.sh) contains instructions on how to install the icecube-simulation framework with the hole-ice additions on macOS.

 ## Automated Build Using Vagrant